 DCT uses Nginx/OpenResty as an HTTP server and a reverse proxy for the application.
 Using the default configuration, all connections to DCT are over HTTPS and require the user to authenticate.
 The Nginx/OpenResty configuration files can be edited via /etc/config bind mounts, for the proxy container to customize the HTTP server and change options (such as TLS versions).

-- API keys (see page 130) - Username/password (see page 133)
+- API keys (see page 129)

+- Username/password (see page 132)

+- LDAP/Active Directory (see page 136)

+- SAML/SSO (see page 143)

 https://openresty.org/en/